Esri/Utility-Data-Management-Support-Tools/readme.md

 | --------- | ------- | ----------- |
 in_utility_network|Input Utility Network|<p>The utility network that will be used to trace.</p>
 trace_config|Trace Configuration Name|<p>The utility network trace configuration used to define the trace parameters.</p>
-starting_points|Starting Points|<p>The utility network subnetworks table or a table that defines starting points.</p>
+starting_points|Starting Points or Line Layer|<p><p>The utility network subnetworks table or a table that defines starting points.</p><p>A Line layer can also be used, the center point of the line will be used as the starting point.</p></p>
-subnetwork_name|Subnetwork Name|<p>The name for the new subnetwork.
-If not provided, the Global ID of the trace record will be used.</p>
+subnetwork_name|Output Name Field|<p>The name for the trace.Select the Global ID field for a unique name.</p>
+expression|Expression|<p>The simple calculation expression used to limit the starting points used in a trace.</p>
 results_trace_config|Result Trace Config|<p>The trace configuration to use in the result.
 If not provided, the trace configuration used to find the results will be used.</p>
 trace_results|Trace Results|<p>The results from the trace in the starting points table format.
-If an existing table is specified and if the row with the Global ID/Terminal ID exists, the ISDIRTY field will be updated.
+If an existing class is specified and if the row with the Global ID/Terminal ID exists, the ISDIRTY field will be updated.
 If the row does not exist, it will be inserted.</p>
+filter_classes|Filter Classes|<p><p>Do not store features from these classes.</p><p>This is useful when tracing a line layer to build starting points.
+The tool loops over all input features and creates a starting point to trace.
+If the trace results the features used to trace, they can be skipped to increases preformance.
+The this filter allows you to return them and not store them in the result.</p></p>
+skip_found|Skip Found Features|<p><p>If a features global id was returned in a trace, do not trace that feature.</p></p>
+compare_subnetwork_name|Compare Subnetwork Name|<p><p>On an update, compare the subnetwork names.
+When running a batch process, it is best to pick this, but may insert more records instead of updating.</p></p>
 ---

 ### Calculate Tolerances and Resolutions